 The Three Black Crows Pattern

-The Three Black Crows
+What is the Three Black Crows Pattern?

-The Three Black Crows pattern is the opposite of the Three Advancing White Soldiers pattern.
-The Three Black Crows pattern is a bearish reversal pattern that consists of three bearish candlesticks that are ominous and dark in color, hence the name.
+The Three Black Crows pattern is the opposite of the Three Advancing White Soldiers candlestick pattern.
+The Three Black Crows candlestick pattern is a bearish reversal pattern that consists of three bearish candlesticks that are ominous and dark in color, hence the name.
 This is a moderate trend reversal pattern that should only come into consideration when it appears in a rally or an established uptrend.
 The Three Black Crows usually indicates a weakness in an established uptrend and the potential emergence of a down trend.

 The Three Black Crows can be seen in the shaded area on the following 15-minute Euro/USD Forex chart.
-The Three Blck Crows were made from a double tops level at around 1.30249 that was made at 2:15 AM and at 11:00 AM on May 14, 2013.
+The Three Black Crows were made from a double tops level at around 1.30249 that was made at 2:15 AM and at 11:00 AM on May 14, 2013.